-Prerequisite: ENG103W or consent of instructor.
+Prerequisite: ENG103W or instructor consent.
 (Offered in alternate years).

 A survey of the nature writing of American authors, beginning with Thoreau and moving into the present.
 Cross-listed as EVS274.
 Sustainable Practices and Environmental Conscience Capability Course.

 ENG290 Grammar and Structure of English